klaksik/memhash_miner/README.md

 **Memhash Miner** is a lightweight and easy-to-use mining solution written in Python, designed specifically for Linux.
 With simple setup and minimal dependencies, it is an ideal choice for both beginners and experienced users.

 ---

+## Recommended Hosting

+We recommend using [Aeza.net](https://aeza.net/?ref=522069) — a reliable hosting platform for your mining tasks.

+---

 ## Features